Czech-IT/Czech-IT.github.io/index.md

               </div>
               <div class="col-md-4 mt-lg">
                 <h4 class="text-secondary typography-subheading">Long-term</h4>
-                <p>Result in a quantitative way to display the corpus and provide statistical informations about the learning path in function of learners and language abilities.</p>
+                <p>Result in a quantitative way to display the corpus and provide statistical information about the learning path in function of learners and language abilities.</p>
               </div>
             </div>
           </div>